 Human Immunodeficiency Virus is a virus that weakens the human immune system, sometimes leading to AIDS.
 If detected early, HIV can be managed to prevent it from progressing to the final stage of AIDS.
 HIV attacks CD4 cells exposing the infected person to opportunistic infections.
-Proper diagnosis, treatment, and medical care are essential factors to proper management and control of AIDS which has no cure.
+Proper diagnosis, treatment, and medical care are essential factors to effective management and control of AIDS which has no permanent cure.
 While HIV is majorly a sexually transmitted disease, the virus can be transmitted through blood transfusion and during birth or breastfeeding, as well as through a few other means.

 Countries with the Highest Rates of HIV/AIDs

-Swaziland has the highest rate of HIV/AIDS infection worldwide, with a total of 27.20% of the population living with HIV/AIDS.
-Most of the infections in Swaziland are transmitted through low condom use, transactional sex, and sexual violence.
+Swaziland has the highest rate of HIV/AIDS infection in the world.
+27.20% of the country's population lives with the infection.
+Most of the HIV infections in Swaziland are transmitted through unprotected sex, transactional sex, and sexual violence.
 Women are most affected by the epidemic with more than 31% reporting an HIV-positive status, compared to 20% in men.
 High levels of gender violence against women, polygamy, and early marriages to older men contribute to the high rates of infection among women.

-Botswana has the world’s second largest prevalence rates of HIV/AIDS with 21.90% of the population living with the disease.
+Botswana has the world’s third-highest prevalence rate of HIV/AIDS.
+21.90% of the population is HIV positive.
 Female sex workers have the highest rate of HIV infection.
-As in Swaziland, more of the female adult population is affected by the epidemic compared to the male population.
-Forced marriages and gender-based violence owing to gender inequalities in the country have both played a significant role.
-Though Botswana has one of the best mechanisms for dealing with HIV in sub-Saharan Africa, much work remains to be done.
+As in Swaziland, a greater percentage of the adult female population is affected by the epidemic than men.
+Forced marriages and gender-based violence owing to gender inequalities in the country have played a significant role in HIV transmission.
+Although Botswana has one of the best programs in sub-Saharan Africa for dealing with HIV, much work remains to be done.

-South Africa has the fourth highest HIV/AIDS prevalence rate with 18.90% of the population living with HIV/AIDS.
+South Africa has the fourth-highest HIV/AIDS prevalence rate with 18.90% of the population testing positive for the virus.
 Lack of education, misguided beliefs about the disease, and sexual violence have contributed to these high rates.
-Women under the age of 40 are mainly infected, as well as pregnant women.
-The black population within South Africa has been disproportionately affected.
+Women under the age of 40 including pregnant women are most affected.

 Efforts Towards Reducing HIV/AIDS Prevalence